 This is a personal decision – one that only you can make based on you and your families needs, wants and budget.
 In our opinion, if you are seeking optimal health – always choose organic.
 You are less likely to consume pesticides and are more likely to consume higher nutrient-dense foods when eating organic.

-For many people, the cost is a deciding factor.
+For many people, the cost is the deciding factor.
 Some organic foods are significantly more expensive than non-organic.

 As the demand for organic food and products increases, technological innovations, and economies of scale should start to reduce costs of production, processing, distribution, and marketing for organic produce.